 Is IV sedation stronger than laughing gas?

 IV sedation is generally stronger than laughing gas (nitrous oxide).
 While laughing gas helps patients relax, they remain fully conscious.
 IV sedation, on the other hand, places patients in a deeper state of relaxation.
-Sometimes works so well that patients don’t remember the procedure at all.
+Sometimes, it works so well that patients don’t remember the procedure.
 Both have their uses, depending on the procedure and the patient’s anxiety level.

 Do I need sedation for a dental implant?